Tricky3/Shopify_Infinite-Scroll/README.md

 Tricky3 Infinite Scroll
 =========

-Tricky3 infinite scroll plugin is a plugin that will automatically load next pages in ajax and append other elements on the current page.
-This plugin has been developed mainly to use in shopify stores especially on collection pages but it can be used in any other websites.
+Scroll plugin that automatically loads next pages using ajax and appends elements on the current page.
+This plugin has been developed mainly to use in Shopify stores especially on Collection templates, but it can be used for Shopify Blogs and also in any other websites.
 [1]:

 Version 1.0